LiskArchive/lisk-sdk/sdk/README.md

 Mind, that you need to create a database before.
 The default database name is `lisk_dev`, so for the development purposes, a command `createdb lisk_dev` will set you up.

-### Installation of Lisk Framework
+### Installation

-To start using the Lisk SDK you need to install one npm package - `lisk-sdk`:
+The installation of Lisk Alpha SDK is straightforward and limited to getting a single NPM package to your Node.js project - `lisk-sdk`:

 ```
 npm install lisk-sdk@alpha
 ```

-## Usage
+Lisk SDK is all-in-one package that provides you with tools to create, run and maintain blockchain applications in JavaScript.

+### Set up new a blockchain application

 To start, create the project structure of your blockchain application.
 There are no special requirements here, you can create the basic Node.js project folder structure with `npm init`.